ObjectModules/deploy/Mapping.md

 ```
 At this point it is a big chance that the best food for you is founded !

 One think you shall note here is that when you already get to know what is the best food for you then the food is _no more best food_.
 It is only the one which is the best for you.
-Not for every body.
-So it is just a food.

 So now you can you eat your best food.
 Your life will become more valuable.
 Congrats!